 The diverse, self-administered work of Ensemble Modern never stops questioning musical and concert conventions.
 Its members are indefatigable in their search for expressive, artistic sonic positions of our times, delivering authentic performances of these positions.

-Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, the German Ensemble Academy, the Hessen State Ministry for Higher Education, Research and the Arts. hr2-kultur is Ensemble Modern’s cultural affairs partner.
+Ensemble Modern is funded by the German Federal Cultural Foundation, the City of Frankfurt, and, via the German Ensemble Academy, by the Hessen State Ministry for Higher Education, Research, Science and the Arts. hr2-kultur is Ensemble Modern’s cultural affairs partner.

 - World premiere of Enno Poppe’s ›Körper‹ and Maja Ratkje‘s ›National Anthems‹ in Cologne and subsequently in Frankfurt